 1. Fit to the Horse

 While it is obvious to most that the saddle must fit the horse, not everyone knows what it means, exactly.
 I still see far too many ill-fitting saddles that restrict the horse’s movement and, sometimes, outright cause pain.
-Saddle fit of a stock saddle is a tricky business as beyond the angle of the bars or tree width (Quarter Horse, Semi- etc. – with NO industry standard!), you have to worry about the rock (the degree of the natural sway in the horse’s back) and the fit of the panels over the shoulders.
-And to make things even more complicated, a perfectly well fitting saddle can be placed too far forward on the horse’s back and cause all the same problems as a saddle that does not fit.
+Saddle fit of a stock saddle is a tricky business as beyond the angle of the bars or treewidth (Quarter Horse, Semi- etc. – with NO industry standard!), you have to worry about the rock (the degree of the natural sway in the horse’s back) and the fit of the panels over the shoulders.
+And to make things even more complicated, a perfectly well-fitting saddle can be placed too far forward on the horse’s back and cause all the same problems like a saddle that does not fit.
 Your best bet is to pay for an opinion of a professional saddle fitter or a person competent in evaluating saddle fit.
 Here is a very educational article by Rod Nikkel Saddle Trees on building a tree with wonderful pictures. http://www.rodnikkel.com/content/tr…

 2. Size and shape of the skirt

 Most stock breeds used for WD tend to be in the 14-15 hands range.
 An overly large skirt, particularly a square one, will extend far beyond the bars of the saddle and is likely to dig into the horse when you introduce significant bending such as during work on small circles and lateral work.
 The second problem with heavy skirting is that the rider’s leg can’t communicate with the horse effectively.
 Therefore, on saddles built specifically for Western Dressage, you will often see the minimal round skirts cut out under the rider’s leg to reduce the bulk.

 3. Position and attachment of the fenders